-The evaluation of the "Exemption from Tax for Writers, Composers and Artists", Tax Years 2016 through 2018 was prepared at the request of Madiha Zaffou, Ph.D., Acting Chief of the Rhode Island Department of Revenue, Office of Revenue Analysis in accordance with Rhode Island General Laws § 44-48.2-4.
-Emily Fazio, Senior Economic and Policy Analyst in the Office of Revenue Analysis was project leader for the production and writing of this report, under the guidance of Ms. Zaffou.
+The evaluation of the "Exemption from Tax for Writers, Composers and Artists," Tax Years 2019 through 2021 was prepared at the request of Matthew McCabe, Chief of the Rhode Island Department of Revenue, Office of Revenue Analysis in accordance with Rhode Island General Laws § 44-48.2-4.
+Anoushka Mohnot, Senior Economic & Policy Analyst in the Office of Revenue Analysis was the project leader for the production and writing of this report, under the guidance of Madiha Zaffou, Ph.D., Deputy Chief in the Office of Revenue Analysis.

-Much of the information needed to complete the analysis contained in this report was provided by the Rhode Island Department of Revenue, Division of Taxation, under the direction of Neena Sinha Savage, State Tax Administrator.
-The compilation of the data that was provided to the Office of Revenue Analysis was due to the tremendous efforts of Tracy Wunder, Data Analyst III in the Division of Taxation.
-Tracy was assisted in this task by Donna Dube, Chief Revenue Agent, Forms, Credits, and Incentives.
+Much of the information needed to complete the analysis contained in this report was provided by the Rhode Island Department of Revenue, Division of Taxation, under the direction of Neena Sinha Savage, Esq., State Tax Administrator.
+The compilation of the data that was provided to the Office of Revenue Analysis was due to the tremendous efforts of Tracy Wunder, Data Analyst III in the Taxation.
+Tracy was assisted in this task by Donna Dube, Assistant Tax Chief, Forms, Credits, and Incentives.